grafana/k6/README.md

 ---

 **k6** is a modern load testing tool, building on [Load Impact](https://loadimpact.com/)'s years of experience in the load and performance testing industry.
-It provides a clean, approachable scripting API, distributed and cloud execution, with command & control through CLI or a REST API.
+It provides a clean, approachable scripting API, local and cloud execution, with command & control through CLI or a REST API.

 This is how load testing should look in the 21st century.